phsycologicalFudge/SafeHaven/README.md

 # SafeHaven

-SafeHaven is an Android app store focused on transparency and most importantly, security.
+SafeHaven is an Android app distribution platform focused on transparency and security.
+Apps are linked to their source repositories, verified against developer ownership, and regularly scanned both before and after being made available.

-It is designed for people who want an alternative android app store without the risk of getting malware from uknown sources.
+To get updated on the latest developement news, join the discord! https://discord.gg/VYubQJfcYM

 ## What this repo contains